Attack on Pearl Harbor

-Japan declared war on the U.S. and the British Empire later that day (December 8 in Tokyo), but the declarations were not delivered until the next day.
-On December 8, both the United Kingdom and U.S. declared war on Japan.
-On December 11, though they had no formal obligation to do so under the Tripartite Pact with Japan, Germany and Italy each declared war on the United States, which responded with a declaration of war against Germany and Italy.
-While there were historical precedents for unannounced military action by Japan, the lack of a formal warning and perception that the attack had been unprovoked led U.S. president Franklin D. Roosevelt to famously label December 7, 1941, "a date which will live in infamy".
-The attack was the deadliest event ever in Hawaii, and the deadliest foreign attack on the U.S. until the September 11 attacks of 2001.
+Japan declared war on the US and the British Empire later that day (December 8 in Tokyo), but the declarations were not delivered until the next day.
+On December 8, both the United Kingdom and the US declared war on Japan.
+On December 11, though they had no formal obligation to do so under the Tripartite Pact with Japan, Germany and Italy each declared war on the United States, which responded by declaring war on Germany and Italy.
+While there were historical precedents for unannounced military action by Japan, the lack of a formal warning and perception that the attack had been unprovoked led US president Franklin D. Roosevelt to famously label December 7, 1941, "a date which will live in infamy".
+The attack remains the deadliest non-pathological disaster to ever happen in Hawaii, and for nearly 60 years, was the deadliest foreign attack on the US until the September 11 attacks in 2001.